ionic-team/capacitor-site/versioned_docs/version-v2/config.md

 ---
-title: Capacitor Configuration File
+title: Configuration File
+sidebar_label: Config
 description: Configuring Capacitor
 contributors:
   - mlynch
   - jcesarmobile
 ---

-# Configuration File

 The Capacitor configuration file is used to set high-level options for Capacitor tooling.